aqipro/aqilink-docs/docs/reference/password-encryption.md

 To encrypt passwords in any of the **`aqilink`** configuration files follow the steps below.
 It demonstrates the usage on a Windows system.
 If you platform is Unix or Max, use related commands.

 ### Generate key pair
-Use the following command to create a new private key and public key pair.
-Both keys are stored in separate files within the given directory.
+Execute the encryptor tool based based on your system architecture to create a new private key and public key pair.
+Both keys are stored in separate files within the given directory (in the case below `c:\temp\aqilink\keypair`).
 Make sure the given directory exists.

 ```
-.\aqilink-encryptor.exe generate c:\temp\aqilink\keypair
+.\aqilink-encryptor-win-x64.exe generate c:\temp\aqilink\keypair
 ```

 ### Map public key into container